Teacher in Charge: Ms F. Dwyer.Recommended Prior Learning

 This course leads into a range of career pathways in Photography.
 Photographic practice has a wide range of applications in contemporary life.
 These include art, photojournalism, broadcasting, advertising, commercial, portraits, weddings, fashion, wildlife, cinema, film, web design, social media, videographer, post production to name a few.Career Pathways

 Architect, Architectural Technician, Historian, Artistic Director, Event Manager, Information Technology Architect, Game Developer, Primary School Teacher, Tertiary Lecturer, Private Teacher/Tutor, Secondary School Teacher, Artist, Graphic Designer, Interior Designer, Conservator, Curator, Visual Merchandiser, Exhibition and Collections Technician, Valuer, Animator/Digital Artist, Software Developer, Archivist, Art Director (Film, Television or Stage), Film and Video Editor, Sound Technician, Author, Film/Television Camera Operator, Fashion Designer, Industrial Designer, Director (Film, Television, Radio or Stage), Media Producer, Production Assistant (Film, Television, Radio or Stage), Lighting Technician, Photographer, Television Presenter, Radio PresenterContributions and Equipment/Stationery

-There is a cost of $35 which contributes toward materials and folio boards.
+There is a cost of $35 (TBC) which contributes toward materials and folio boards.
 Computers and Adobe software are provided in class.
-Students will need their own digital SLR camera, SD card, USB storage and an A3 clearfile folder.
+Students will need their own digital SLR or mirrorless camera, SD card, USB storage and an A3 clearfile folder.
 Either a 1 TB external storage device or a laptop is also ideal.
 Students will need to purchase their own photographic printing paper available through the school; allow $50 over the year.